uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.8.6 =
+* Feature: Specify a domain wildcard (e.g., “@example.com”) in the block list to block all emails from that domain.
+Props @olhirt for the feature request!

 = 2.8.5 =
 * Update phpCAS library from 1.3.5 to 1.3.6.
 PHP 7.2 users running CAS are now fully supported.
 Props @julienlusson for the pull request!